cadia-lvl/sentiment-analysis/README.md

 ## Baseline Classifiers

+This section provides instructions for using the `BaselineClassifiersBinary.ipynb` script, which trains SVC, Logistic Regression and Naive Bayes on English, Icelandic Google and Icelandic Miðeind datasets, it also generates classification reports for each model.

+### Prerequisites

+-   Python 3.x
+-   PyTorch
+-   Pandas library
+-   Scikit-learn library
+-   Other dependencies: `os`, `time`, `numpy`

+### Usage

+To into `BaselineClassifiersBinary.ipynb` and run the cells.
+You have to change the `ICELANDIC_GOOGLE_CSV`, `ICELANDIC_MIDEIND_CSV` and `ENGLISH_CSV` variables to point to the correct datasets.
+The cell will train and print out the classification reports for each model.
+It will also show a diagram.
+You can refer to the next cell if you want to print out the most important features, altough this is not necessary.

 ## Transformer Models

 This section provides instructions for using the `train.py` script, which trains a transformer model for sentiment analysis.